-The incidence of gonorrheal conjunctivitis has significantly decreased after usage of Silver nitrate eye drops (Crede's method) for prophylaxis of newborn.(2) C. trachomatis conjunctivitis (blenorrhoea) has become a major cause of neonatal conjunctivitis as it is not affected by silver nitrate prophylaxis.(2) Silver nitrate also has a low tendency to cause chemical conjunctivitis.
-Because of these reasons, it has been replaced by 1% tetracycline, 0.5% erythromycin ointment or 2.5% povidone iodine drops as a prophylactic agent for ophthalmia neonatorum.(5) These agents are equally effective for prophylaxis against

-N.gonoeehoea.
-However, 0.5% erythromycin ophthalmic ointment is the only drug approved by the U.S. Food and Drug Administration for this indication.(5)
+trachomatis, inclusion blenorrhoea (C.trachomatis conjunctivitis) has become a major cause of neonatal conjunctivitis.(2) Besides, Silver nitrate also causes chemical conjunctivitis to some extent.
+Therefore, it has been replaced by 1% tetracycline, 0.5% erythromycin ointment or 2.5% povidone iodine drops as a prophylactic agent for ophthalmia neonatorum.(5) Although all these agents are equally effective for prophylaxis against N.gonoeehoea, 0.5% erythromycin ophthalmic ointment is the only drug approved for this indication by the U.S. Food and Drug Administration.(5)

-We have attempted to describe the maternal and neonatal risk factors associated with the occurance of neonatal conjunctivitis as well as to evaluate treatment for the affected neonates.
+We have tried to describe the maternal and neonatal risk factors associated with neonatal conjunctivitis as well as to assess treatment for the affected neonates.
 By describing the factors associated with neonatal conjunctivitis, interventions can be designed to reduce transmission of this preventable condition.